How to handle negative PR effectively

 Creating positive company messages

 Another way to counter negative PR is to aim to generate positive messages about your business.
-This can come down to aiming to produce as much positive content about your business as possible, which could help push down rankings of bad PR on Google and social.
+This can come down to aiming to produce as much positive content about your business as possible, which could help push down rankings of bad PR on Google and on other social media platforms.
 You could write articles related to your business or industry, or you could put together press releases about positive news at your company to help deflect the focus from the negative articles.

-Consider responding to negative comments, like on social or review sites, by messaging customers.
+Consider responding to negative comments on social media platforms or review sites by messaging customers.
 Customers might not expect this and will respect you and your business for doing so and trying to understand an issue better.
 Tread carefully when doing this and think about what you should say to avoid making things worse.
-Other things can help too, such as prepping your staff to give positive messages in your shop, over the phone, or when mingling at networking events.
+Other things can help too, such as briefing your staff to give positive messages in your shop, over the phone, or when mingling at networking events.

 You should aim to use any negative PR as an opportunity to make things better in your business.
-Whether this involves fixing problems in production, addressing customer service issues, or improving your product or service offering, you can create and strengthen the message that, even at the worst of times, your business is good and decent.
+Whether this involves fixing problems in production, addressing customer service issues, or improving your product or service offering, you can create and strengthen the message that, even at the worst of times, your business is receptive to criticism and always seeking to improve.

 Protecting your business